munificent/craftinginterpreters/book/a-virtual-machine.md

 you learn how it works -- usually some mechanical gimmick or misdirection -- and the sense of wonder evaporates.
-There are a <span name="wonder">couple</span> of ideas in computer science where even after I pulled them apart and learned all the ins and outs, some of the initial sparkle remains.
+There are a <span name="wonder">couple</span> of ideas in computer science where even after I pulled them apart and learned all the ins and outs, some of the initial sparkle remained.
 Stack-based VMs are one of those.

 <aside name="wonder">